UBC-Geography/computing-resources/development-environments/jupyterhub-installing-packages.md

     $ mamba install <package_names> -y
     ```

-    Note: Some packages that you need may not be available via Mamba's default
+    Some packages that you need may not be available via Mamba's default package
-    package repository, conda-forge, and are only available from the Python
+    repository, conda-forge, and are only available from the Python Package
-    Package Index (PyPI) or the Comprehensive R Archive Network (CRAN).
-To
+    Index (PyPI) or the Comprehensive R Archive Network (CRAN).
+To install those
-    install those packages, you can use Python's `pip` or R's
+    packages, you can use Python's `pip` or R's `install.packages()` with one of
-    `install.packages()` with one of the following commands:
+    the following commands:

     ```bash
     $ python -m pip install <python_package_names>